🧘 Curs nou de Abheda Yoga

 He stopped an avalanche of rocks

-Statues moved from their place
+The statues moved from their place

-Buddhist teachings have been translated into Tibetan
+Buddhist teachings were translated into Tibetan

 From the spiritual teachings of the Tibetan Grand Master Padma-Sambhava